Rotation in the Golf Swing is About Quality, not Quantity

 Here’s an example (Photo 7).
 Nick is achieving the K-Vest recommended degrees of rotation at the pelvis and at the thorax, which is demonstrated in Photo 8 (green is good).
 The position looks pretty solid.
 There’s a nice dynamic rotation in the key areas.

 In Photo 9, Nick is also achieving the K-Vest recommended degree of rotation at the pelvis and thorax, but you’ll notice that the position does not look very efficient.
 That’s why just looking at the numbers (Photo 10) can be detrimental to a golfer’s swing.
 We have to focus on the quality of rotation, because simply going after the quantity can be very misleading.

 As golf coaches and golf fitness professionals, we need to learn to recognize what good rotation is and how to assess and measure it.
-As for golfers, they need to learn what quality rotation looks and feels like, then go about practicing and training it.
+As for golfers, we need to learn what quality rotation looks and feels like, then go about practicing and training it.

 Let’s shift our context of rotation from “How much?” to “How well?” so we can play more golf, and better golf, too!